 - From – From which computer the permission was changed.

 With Permission Changes Report, Lepide’s File Server audit solution comes inbuilt with Historical Permission Analysis (that shows changes in permissions of shared files and folders) and Current Permission Report (that shows current effective permissions of shared files and folders).

-This article shows the way to detect permission changes in File Server using the native method.
+This article shows the way to audit permission changes in File Server using the native method.
 In the end, the article also shows the process to achieve the next-gen level of auditing through an even easier method that is through Lepide File Server Auditor.
 Such reports will not only help you in meeting compliance requirements, but will also help you in keeping your enterprise boundary secure.